 The same path you hiked on your way to the falls will bring you back to the parking area.

 Don’t leave too late in the afternoon as it gets dark pretty quickly in the forest, you still have to drive after getting to your car, and the way back always seems longer when you’re tired.
-Stay safe!
+Keep your eyes open and stay safe!

 We hope this simple guide will be helpful to you and wish you a great day at the gorgeous Windin Falls!

 - Rent your vehicle to be free to create your own itinerary to reach any place in Australia.
 Cheapest options start from 19€/day, and fuel is less than 1€/liter!
 (1.50AUD).